Office of Public and Intergovernmental Affairs

-Transfer of Entitlement (TOE): DoD may offer members of the Armed Forces on or after Aug.1, 2009, the opportunity to transfer benefits to a spouse or dependent children.
+DoD may offer members of the armed forces on or after Aug.
+1, 2009, the opportunity to transfer benefits to a spouse or dependent children.
 DoD and the military services must approve all requests for this benefit.
-Members of the Armed Forces approved for the TOE may only transfer any unused portion of their Post-9/11 GI Bill benefits while a member of the Armed Forces, subject to their period of eligibility.
+Members of the armed forces approved for transfer of entitlement may only transfer any unused portion of their Post-9/11 GI Bill benefits while a member of the armed forces, subject to their period of eligibility.

 This scholarship entitles children of those who die in the line of duty on or after Sept.
 11, 2001, to use Post-9/11 GI Bill benefits.

 - Are entitled to 36 months of benefits at the 100 percent level,

 - Have 15 years to use the benefit beginning on their 18th birthday,

 - May use the benefit until their 33rd birthday, and

 - Are not eligible for the Yellow Ribbon Program